markopuza/markopuza.github.io/index.markdown

 ### WHEN?

-**December 21-22**, (9-17:00 on Sat and 9-14:00 on Sun).
-Let us know below if you need a place to stay on Friday/Saturday night - we'll have a limited number of spots in a sleeping hall.
+**20–21 December**
+🕣 Sat 8:30–17:30
+🕘 Sun 9:00–14:00
+🛌 Limited sleeping spots for Fri/Sat — let us know in the form.

 ### WHERE?

-<a href="https://maps.app.goo.gl/Mng4kjmuHbsinxjM7">Sports hall SOŠ Ostrovského 1, **Košice, Slovakia**</a>
+<a href="https://maps.app.goo.gl/Nt6fT2HJdTSNMFGz7">Multi Hall (Slavomíra Šípoša), Alejová 2, **Košice, Slovakia**</a>

 Košice is best accessible with a car or via train/bus connection from the nearby major airports (Budapest 3.5h, Bratislava 4.5h, Vienna 6h, Prague 8.5h)

 ### HOW MUCH?

-Player fee (PF) is set to **16€**.
-Reduced player fee is **8€** (you can pay the reduced fee if you are a junior player, a new player, or if the regular PF would prevent you from attending for whatever reason).
+Player fee (PF) is set to **25€**.
+Reduced player fee is **15€** (you can pay the reduced fee if you are a junior player, a new player, or if the regular PF would prevent you from attending for whatever reason).

-You will receive the payment details after registration.

 ### HOW?

-We will play continuous 5v5 on hardcourt (indoor, handball court).
+5v5 indoor on hardcourt.
+Final schedule will be shared soon.

 ### WHAT SHOULD I BRING?